rumyantseva/go-velobike/README.md

 Semantic versioning: Marjor.Minor.Patch.
 Current version is 0.x.x.

-There are [few warnings from go linter](https://github.com/rumyantseva/go-velobike/issues/2) here.
-I'd like to fix these warnings, but it'll break backward compatibility.
-So, these changes are planned for the next major version of the library.
-Other issues might break back compatibility too, please check [1.0.0 milestone](https://github.com/rumyantseva/go-velobike/milestone/3) to find more information.
+There may be open issues that break backwards compatibility, please check [1.0.0 milestone](https://github.com/rumyantseva/go-velobike/milestone/3) to find more information.

 If you use this library, please vendor it using a package management tool to not to have backward compatibility problems in the future.